theonesean/scalaria/README.md

 # scalaria: a free, decentralized poker cardroom

 **Scalaria** (Latin for ladder) is an open-source, online, browser-based poker website.
 Anyone can start a new game and invite their friends to play online with them; scalaria uses a decentralized protocol to connect players directly with no central servers.
-Choose from five-card draw or Texas hold 'em, set your own house rules, and TKTTKTKTK.
+Choose from five-card draw or Texas hold 'em, set your own house rules, and play as much as you want.

 ![a picture of an adule pterophyllum scalare, a fish with stripes](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bd/Pterophyllum_scalare_adult.jpg/320px-Pterophyllum_scalare_adult.jpg)